skywolf829/APMGSRN/README.md

 - Windows 11 using WSL with Python 3.9.12, Pytorch 1.13.1 (with CUDA 11.7)
 - Ubuntu 20.04.4 LTS with Python 3.9.13, Pytorch 1.12.1 (with CUDA 11.4)

-The code has been tested on the Windows 11 machine using WSL specifically.
-We find there are some incompatibilities with TCNN and NerfACC on Windows, but the code works without issue when using windows subsystem for linux (WSL) and recommend users do that as well.

 ### Verify installation